Go to the page content

 Nutrition

-There is no perfect diet for losing weight.
-But there are scientifically proven ways of eating that can help you manage weight and prevent the weight from coming back.
-Focus on managing a healthy weight instead of going to extremes in limiting how much you eat.
-Here are some examples of diets for obesity treatment:
+There's no perfect diet for losing weight.
+But, there are scientifically proven ways to help you manage weight and prevent the weight from coming back.
+Focus on healthier ways of eating (like the Mediterranean diet, high fiber diet, and vegetarian diet) instead of going to extremes in limiting how much you eat.

 Mental health

+There are many reasons why we gain weight and sometimes, they have to do with how we feel.
 Some people use food to cope with difficult situations and soothe their feelings.
-Eating to feel better is called emotional eating - and it's the reason why we sometimes need psychological support instead of diet advice.
-Get a better understanding of how feelings play a big role in managing weight here.
+This is called emotional eating - and it's the reason why we sometimes need psychological support instead of diet advice.
+Get a better understanding of the roles feelings and stress play in managing weight.

 Activity